Ryan Lee & Alyssa Martin: Recipients of the Dance Ontario Creative Partnership

 - connect with and are relevant to a broad-based audience;

 - enhance the artist's repertoire.

-Please submit a description of the proposed new work electronically together with a C.V., creation
+Please submit a description of the proposed new work electronically together with a C.V.s for yourself and your collaborators, creation

 budget and links to youtube or vimeo of past or relevant work to: